 About Rochester City Ballet

-David Palmer leads Rochester City Ballet as its Artistic Director.
+David Palmer leads Rochester City Ballet, a professional company of 16 dancers, as its Artistic Director.
 Established in 1987 by its founding artistic director Timothy M. Draper, the company presents a broad range of classical and contemporary work at the Nazareth College Arts Center and Kodak Hall at Eastman Theatre.

 Many RCB productions are presented with live music or through artistic collaboration with a vibrant array of musicians and ensembles such as the Cello Divas, Stephen Kennedy, Deborah Fox, Hans Davidsson and the Eastman Rochester Orchestra Initiative, Arabesque Winds, The Ying Quartet, pianist Elinor Freer, and Jeff Tyzik and the Rochester Philharmonic Orchestra (RPO.)